cucumber/cucumber-jvm/java/README.md

 Empty string be represented using a replacement.
 For example `[empty]`.
-The replacement can be configured by setting the `replaceWithEmptyString` property of `DataTableType`, `DefaultDataTableCellTransformer` and `DefaultDataTableEntryTransformerBody`.
+The replacement can be configured by setting the `replaceWithEmptyString` property of `DataTableType`, `DefaultDataTableCellTransformer` and `DefaultDataTableEntryTransformer`.
 By default no replacement is configured.

 ```gherkin
 Given some authors